 This paper presents the analysis of the ACSRO algorithm for congestion avoidance.
 The ACSRO algorithm uses a congestion threshold value to determine the congestion in the node.
 Initially, it opts for the packet drop, and then the important packets are transmitted with the optimal share rate.
 The ACSRO finds the optimal share rate by modifying the CS algorithm.
 It uses the fitness function with the various network parameters for the optimization process.
 The performance of the ACSRO algorithm is found by choosing random values of congestion threshold.
 Evaluation metrics such as congestion level, throughput, delay, packet loss, and queue size measure the performance of the proposed model.
 From the performance analysis, it is evident that the ACSRO algorithm has better performance at the minimum value of the congestion threshold.
 From the simulation results, the ACSRO model has the values of 0.9203, 0.31057, 0.89948, 0.86449, and 0.86737 for the congestion threshold of 0.018 for the congestion level, throughput, delay, packet loss, and queue size respectively.
-Increasing the congestion threshold has reduced the throughput, and increased the other parameters such as congestion level, delay, packet loss, and queue size respectively.
-Increasing the congestion threshold has reduced the throughput, and increased the other parameters such as congestion avoidance if the congestion threshold is optimally chosen with any algorithms.
+Increasing the congestion threshold has reduced the throughput, and increased the other parameters such as congestion level, delay, packet loss, and queue size.
+Thus, the ACSRO scheme is more suitable for the congestion avoidance if the congestion threshold is optimally chosen with any algorithms.